REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Experiments

 \subsection{Experimental Settings}

-To comprehensively evaluate the performance of REVEAL, we conduct experiments on two datasets: REVEAL-Bench and GenImage \cite{zhu2023genimage} (see Table \ref{table:datasets}).
-REVEAL-Bench, the first chain-of-evidence-based explainable dataset for synthetic image detection, serves as the in-domain dataset for training and evaluation.
-GenImage, a large-scale synthetic image dataset containing images generated by multiple generation methods, is used as an out-of-domain dataset to assess generalization.
-We train REVEAL on REVEAL-Bench and systematically evaluate its performance on both datasets (see Appendix B for detailed training settings).
-Building on this evaluation setup, we further investigate several core aspects of REVEAL’s capabilities.
-In particular, we study the impact of different MLLMs used as vision–language backbones, conduct ablation experiments to quantify the contribution of R-GRPO, and assess the model’s robustness under diverse perturbation settings.
-Appendix C reports the few-shot training results, and Appendix D provides a systematic comparison with existing large-scale model-based detectors.
+To comprehensively evaluate REVEAL, we conduct experiments on three datasets: REVEAL-Bench, GenImage \cite{zhu2023genimage}, and REVEAL-Bench++ .
+REVEAL-Bench(see Table \ref{table:datasets}), a chain-of-evidence–annotated dataset for explainable synthetic image detection, serves as the in-domain dataset for training and evaluation.
+GenImage, a million-scale synthetic image dataset covering diverse representative generation methods, is used as an out-of-domain benchmark to assess generalization.

+To further evaluate generalization to unseen generators, we additionally construct REVEAL-Bench++, a challenging test set of 10K images (2K per generator, 1K real and 1K AI-generated) produced by recent models, including FLUX \cite{black-forest-labs_flux_2024}, FLUX2 \cite{flux-2-2025}, Z-Image \cite{cai2025z}, Qwen-Image \cite{wu2025qwen}, and SDv3.5\cite{esser2024scaling}, none of which appear in training.
+We train REVEAL on REVEAL-Bench and evaluate it on all three datasets (see Appendix B for training details).